 Need Help Booking?
 Call Us

-Pikey Peak is another famous attraction in the region.
-It stands at an altitude of 4,065 meters and offers stunning panoramic views of the Himalayan range, including Mount Everest, Makalu, Kanchenjunga, and others.
+Pikey Peak is a famous viewpoint and attraction in the lower Everest region.
+Standing at an altitude of 4,065 meters, it offers stunning panoramic views of the Himalayan range, including Mount Everest, Makalu, Kanchenjunga, and other peaks.
 It's a popular spot to observe breathtaking sunrise and sunset views over the snow-capped peaks.
-The name Pikey is consequent from the name of Sherpa language which means a tribe god.
-During July or August, the locals hold celebrations to worship this particular tribe god.
+Sir Edmund Hillary believed Pikey Peak offered the best view of Mount Everest.

 High Pass Adventure projected this less crowded trekking package of 15 days trek itinerary which covers the Dudh Kunda and famous Pikey Peak.
 The Trek usually starts from Pattale Dhap, which can be reached by 6/7 hours drive or a short flight from Kathmandu to Phaplu Airport and ends at Phaplu or Salleri.
 The trail passes through the most beautiful settlements of Sherpa and Magars communities, lush forests, and wonderful landscapes in the region.
 Along the way, you can experience the local culture, traditions, and warm hospitality of the Sherpa people.